leonel-rocks/personal-presentation/README.md

 to download all dependencies

-Make sure yohave bootstrap, if not run:
+Make sure you have bootstrap, if not run:

 npm install bootstrap